-route outages between pairs of nodes on the Internet; for example, [13] reports 5.2% pair-wise outages among nodes on PlanetLab [9], and an experiment described in this paper reveals 9 broken structured connections in a 420-node P2P ring overlaid on PlanetLab.
+Studies have shown that about 30%-40% [20] of the nodes in a P2P system are behind NATs.
+Certain kinds of NAT devices can be "traversed" to support bi-directional communication links through UDP-hole punching, a technique which has been implemented in systems such as IPOP and is known to work for a large variety of "cone" NATs.
+However, certain scenarios often arise where hole-punching is not possible, such as in "symmetric" NATs.
+In addition, studies have also shown the existence of permanent or transient route outages between pairs of nodes on the Internet; for example, [12] reports 5.2% pair-wise outages among nodes on PlanetLab [8], and an experiment described in this paper reveals 9 broken structured connections in a 420-node P2P ring overlaid on PlanetLab.
 Together, these connectivity constraints pose a challenge to overlay structure maintenance: two adjacent nodes cannot communicate directly, creating false perceptions of a neighbor not being available.
 In general, these missing links on a P2P structure lead to inconsistent routing decisions, and subsequently hinder the correctness of structured routing.
 As applied to WOWs, they hinder the ability of IPOP to provide all-to-all connectivity among nodes that form a virtual cluster.

-Related work has addressed challenges including construction of efficient overlay topologies [18], correct routing of object lookups under churn [28][6], and proximity-aware routing [7].
+Related work has addressed challenges including construction of efficient overlay topologies [17], correct routing of object lookups under churn [5, 27], and proximityaware routing [6].
 However, an implicit underlying assumption common in previous work is of an environment where P2P nodes are able to establish direct connections to one another.
-Deployments of these systems have recognized the problem of overlay structure maintenance when only a small fraction of pairs (about 4% [20]) cannot communicate with each other [13] [17].
-However, from our practical experience with WOW deployments, we have observed that this fraction can be significantly larger due to nodes behind (multiple) NATs. and NATs that are symmetric or do not support "hairpin" translation that preclude hole-punching.
-To illustrate the negative impact of pair-wise connectivity constraints, results from a simulation-based analysis show that the all-toall routability of a 1000-node ring structured overlay using a conventional (greedy) structured routing algorithm is less than 90% when there is a 70% chance that P2P nodes will be able to communicate directly using TCP or UDP transports.
+Deployments of these systems have recognized the problem of overlay structure maintenance when only a small fraction of pairs (about 4% [19]) cannot communicate with each other [12, 16].
+However, from our practical experience with WOW deployments, we have observed that this fraction can be significantly larger due to nodes behind (multiple) NATs, and NATs that are symmetric or do not support "hairpin" translation that preclude hole-punching.
+To illustrate the negative impact of pair-wise connectivity constraints, results from a simulation-based analysis show that the all-to-all routability of a 1000-node ring structured overlay using a conventional (greedy) structured routing algorithm is less than 90% when there is a 70% chance that P2P nodes will be able to communicate directly using TCP or UDP transports, and less than 95% when 70% of the nodes are behind cone and symmetric NATs.